Black Beans in Cooking: Why They’re So Popular

 They behave well in mixed dishes

-Black beans rarely dominate.
-This is useful in casseroles, soups, enchiladas, and bowls where many components need to coexist.
+Black beans rarely dominate a dish, which is often a benefit.
+In casseroles, soups, enchiladas, and bowls where multiple components must coexist, black beans integrate neatly.
 Some beans are too delicate, too large, or too assertive for that role.
-Black beans tend to integrate cleanly.
+Black beans usually settle in smoothly.

 When Black Beans Are the Wrong Choice

-There are many situations where black beans are reasonable, but not ideal.
-Choosing a different bean can improve the dish in subtle but important ways.
+There are many situations where black beans are reasonable but not ideal.
+Choosing a different bean can improve the result in subtle but important ways.

 1. When you want a creamy mash